splieseis/simon-os-portfolio/ENV_SETUP.md

 # Environment Variables Setup

-This document lists all environment variables used in SimonOS.
+This document lists all environment variables used in SimonOS Portfolio.

 ## Required Environment Variables

-**None!** SimonOS works out of the box without any environment variables.
+**None!** SimonOS Portfolio works out of the box without any environment variables.

 ## Optional Environment Variables